naqvijafar91/go-workshops/docs/05-http.md

 # Gorilla Mux

-Now the standard library is adequate at providing everything you need to get your own simple REST API up and running but now that we’ve got the basic concepts down I feel it’s time to introduce third-party router packages.
+Now the standard library is adequate at providing everything you need to get your simple REST API up and running but now that we’ve got the basic concepts down I feel it’s time to introduce third-party router packages.
 The most notable and highly used is the  [gorilla/mux router](https://github.com/gorilla/mux)

 ### `go get`